-We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the financial statements of the governmental activities, each major fund and the remaining fund information of Greater Naples Fire Rescue District, Naples, Florida ("District") as of and for the fiscal year ended September 30, 2017, which collectively comprise the District's basic financial statements and have issued our report thereon dated May 31, 2018.
+We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the financial statements of the governmental activities, each major fund and the remaining fund information of Greater Naples Fire Rescue District, Naples, Florida ("District") as of and for the fiscal year ended September 30, 2018, which collectively comprise the District's basic financial statements and have issued our report thereon dated June 21, 2019, which includes an emphasis of matter paragraph.
 Other auditors audited the financial statements of the District's Firefighters' Pension Plan, as described in our report on the District's financial statements.
 This report does not include the results of the other auditors' testing of internal control over financial reporting or compliance and other matters that are reported on separately by those auditors.